raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Multiple shapes in a sprite costume
+title: Create a sprite costume with multiple shapes

 ---